olyagpl/spring-boot3-aws-lambda-function/README.md

 ./target/native-function
 ```

-You should see the familiar Spring Boot startup banner, verifying that your native image was successfully built.
+You should see a Spring Boot startup banner, verifying that your native image was successfully built.

-## Step 5: Package the Application for AWS Lambda
+## Step 5: Package the Native Image for AWS Lambda Deployment

-For deployment to AWS Lambda, you need to package the native image and its dependencies into a ZIP file.
+For deployment to AWS Lambda, you need to package the native image together with a bootstrap file into an archive.

 ### 5.1.
 Add a Package Stage to the Native Profile